fukugit/gulp-img-compress/README.md

+# gulp-img-compress
+This application give you the feature of resize/compressing image file.

 ## Description
-This application give you feature of compressing image file.
+None

+## Demo
+None.

-## Usage
+## Dependency
-### Run before running the following command.
+graphicsmagick(Should run the below command before using this application.)
 1. run ``npm install``
 2. run ``brew install graphicsmagick``

+## Requirements
+npm
+gulp

+## Usage
 ### To resize image files.
 1. To put image files you want to resize into the img-original folder.
 2. run ``npx gulp resize``